 You have a Dutch diploma

-To enrol for the Industrial Design Engineering 3 year programme you will need a secondary school diploma comparable to a Dutch VWO diploma and a good command of English.
+To enrol for the IDE 3 year programme you will need a secondary school diploma comparable to a Dutch VWO diploma and a good command of English.

 Also, you need to have passed your exam in mathematics.

 Before we can decide on your eligibility, we’ll need to assess your secondary school certificate.

 To make sure your certificate is evaluated fairly, we work with NUFFIC, an organisation that specialises in the assessment of international education qualifications.